Agoric/agoric-sdk/core/zoe/docs/publicSwap.md

 an object called `offerRules`.
 The `offerRules` will be used by Zoe to protect Alice from the smart contract and other participants.
-The `offerRules` have two parts: `payoutRules`, which is used for enforcing offer-safety, and `exitRule,` which is used to enforce exit-safety.
+The `offerRules` have two parts: `payoutRules`, which is used for enforcing offer safety, and `exitRule,` which is used to enforce exit safety.
 In this case, Alice's exit rule is `onDemand`, meaning that she can exit at any time.
 Once Alice escrows, she gets an escrowReceipt and a promise that resolves to her payout.